enviodev/effects-api/README.md

 ## Create Effect

-To create an effect in your handler, use the `experimental_createEffect` function from the `envio` package.
+To create an effect in your handler, use the `createEffect` function from the `envio` package.
 This function takes **two arguments**: effect options and a handler function.

 Effect options:

-* `name`: used for debugging and logging
+- `name`: used for debugging and logging
-* `input`: the input type of the effect
+- `input`: the input type of the effect
-* `output`: the output type of the effect
+- `output`: the output type of the effect
-* `cache`: whether to cache the effect result in the database
+- `cache`: whether to cache the effect result in the database
+- `rateLimit`: limits the execution frequency of this effect, read more [here](https://docs.envio.dev/docs/HyperIndex/effect-api#rate-limit)

 ## Using Effect